-The construction of the aneroid manometer and the material for the elastic sensing elements shall ensure an adequate stability of the measurement.
-The elastic sensing elements shall be aged with respect to pressure and temperature.

-After 10 000 alternating pressure cycles the change in the pressure indication of the aneroid manometer shall be not more than 0.4 kPa (3 mmHg) throughout the pressure range.
+The construction of the cuff manometer and the material for the elastic sensing elements shall ensure an adequate stability of the measurement.
+When elastic sensing elements are used, they shall be aged with respect to pressure and temperature.
+After 10 000 alternating pressure cycles the change in the pressure indication of the cuff manometer shall be not more than 0.4 kPa (3 mmHg) throughout the pressure range.